 Past and Present. . .

-We look forward to welcoming you to Tudor House, the most unique Yorkshire Dales bed and breakfast.
+We look forward to welcoming you to The Old Station, the most unique Yorkshire Dales bed and breakfast.

-We have quickly developed a reputation for the warmest of welcomes and have made Tudor House a real “home from home” in beautiful Malhamdale, one of the prettiest of the Yorkshire Dales.
+We have worked hard to develop a reputation for the warmest of welcomes and have made The Old Station a real “home from home” in beautiful Malhamdale, one of the prettiest of the Yorkshire Dales.

 No stone is left unturned in trying to help our guests make the most of their stay with us and visitors from 0 to 99 are made to feel “at home”.
 If you want somewhere special to celebrate your 100th birthday we would be happy to help with that too!!